Recording

 Recording Tips

-- Use buffer mode in CI/CD to capture failures without filling up disk space
+- Use buffer mode in CI/CD to capture only failures without filling up disk space

 - Call